 You can also enjoy expert guidance from a Licensed Esthetician in the AdaRose Spa in a Box who walks you through an at-home facial, including a facial massage and mask application, plus a hand massage!

 2. Stretch and move (but not too vigorously)

 By the end of the day our bodies tend to hold a lot of tightness and tension, especially in areas like our shoulders, neck, and back.
 Doing some basic stretches, or a quick yoga routine if you prefer, is a smart way to relieve stiffness and unwind.
-According to one meta-analysis, yoga interventions can help many adult women to manage sleep problems such as insomnia.

 Going for a walk outside after dinner is also naturally relaxing, plus a good way to enhance digestion.